Siamese revolution of 1932: The "Promoters"

 In February 1927, in a hotel on the Rue du Sommerard in Paris, France, a small group of seven military and civilian students assembled to debate the founding of a party to try to bring change to Siam.
 Intent on not wanting to repeat the failure of the 1912 plot, they laid out a clear and coherent plan to change Siam.
 This group included two young students: one a soldier and an artilleryman Plaek Khittasangkha, the other a law student and radical Pridi Banomyong.
 The group called themselves the "Promoters" (ผู้ก่อการ), hoping to return home to try to promote change.
 The Promoters realised, ironically, as the king's advisors had done, that the Siamese people were not yet ready for democracy, and most were illiterate peasants with little concern for affairs in Bangkok.
 In Bangkok itself, the new and emerging middle class was dependent on the patronage of the aristocracy for jobs and positions.
 As a result, they realised that a "mass revolution" was not possible and only a military-led coup d'état was possible.
-For this purpose a vanguard party was formed and it was named the Khana Ratsadon (คณะราษฎร) (or the People's Party).
+For this purpose a vanguard party was formed and it was named the Khana Ratsadon (คณะราษฎร).

 When the Promoters eventually returned to Siam by the end of the 1920s, they quietly expanded their lists of contacts and party membership, mostly using a personal relationship.
 Pridi became a teacher at the Ministry of Justice's Law School, where he gathered the support of about fifty like-minded men, mostly civilians and civil servants, who also wanted to see the end of absolute monarchy.
 It was the job of the others, such as Plaek, who had by then received the Luang title and became Luang Phibunsongkhram, to try to gather supporters within the army.
 A young naval captain, Luang Sinthusongkhramchai, was doing the same for the navy.
 The number of party members increased, and, by the end of 1931, it reached 102 members, separated into two branches consisting of civilians and the military.